jakeberg/resume/Resume.md

 > **Contentful IMS Frontend:**

-- Frontend:
-     - A Nuxt.js SPA that displays information about Contentful space usage, space costs per Vp, and information about employees that are currently users in any given space.
+- A webapp and api that displays information about Contentful space usage, space costs per VP, and information about employees that are currently users in any given space.
-     - Allows VPs and other interested parties to easily see a current snapshot of their overall Contentful cost across the organization.
+- **Frontend**: A Nuxt.js SPA that allows VPs and other interested parties to easily see a current snapshot of their overall Contentful cost across the organization.
-- Backend:
+- **Backend**:
-     - Lambda API and State Machine.
+     Lambda API and State Machine that collects information about Cotentful footprint at Eli Lilly.

 > **IMS Next Starter:**